6th International Conference on BioTribology

-ICoBT 2018 builds on the successes of the previous three ICoBT meetings.
+ICoBT 2020 builds on the successes of the previous four ICoBT meetings.
 Each meeting had a programme containing over 150 oral and poster presentations and was attended by over 200 delegates with a very diverse background.
 Sessions covered topics ranging from fundamental science to industrial and clinical applications.
-The fourth ICoBT will take us to the beautiful city of Montreal, where we introduce a new schedule to the conference, meaning that the meeting will start on the afternoon of Wednesday 26 September and run until midday, Saturday 29 September.

 - Medical and industrial applications of biotribology